-Aspect Mitigation Measure Responsibility Environmental Hydrocarbon and chemical contaminated solids must be storage Site manager and Contamination correctly and disposed of by registered companies. environmental from liquid waste coordinator Safe disposal certificates must be kept and provided to the Environmental Project manager on request. coordinator Littering and No littering by workers shall be allowed.
-Proponent Environmental All Pa All I CC Contamination All litter on and around the EPL site must be picked up and All staff from waste placed in the bins provided.
+Aspect Mitigation Measure Responsibility Environmental Hydrocarbon and chemical contaminated solids must be storage Site manager and Contamination correctly and disposed of by registered companies. environmental from liquid waste coordinator Safe disposal certificates must be kept and provided to the Environmental Project Manager on request. coordinator Littering and No littering by workers shall be allowed.
+Proponent Environmental A 11 CC Contamination All litter on and around the EPL site must be picked up and All staff from waste placed in the bins provided.
 The site should be kept tidy and free of litter at all times.
 All All staff domestic and general waste produced on a daily basis should be cleaned and contained daily.
 No solid waste landfill will be established at the site.
-Proponent No waste shall be burned or buried anywhere unless when Proponent advised to do so by the local Municipality.
-No persons shall enter the game park or nature reserve with a plastic bag unless; Designated to be used for the disposal of waste; Designated for agricultural purposes; Used for sampling or analysis; That constitutes or form an integral part of, the packaging in which goods are sealed prior to sale in the local market or for export; or That it is a transparent resealable bag All staff
+Proponent Waste may be burnt on site as per the environmental condition.
+Proponent No waste shall be buried anywhere unless when advised to do so by the local Municipality. - No persons shall enter the Namib Naukluft Park with a plastic All staff bag unless; Designated to be used for the disposal of waste; Designated for agricultural purposes; Designated for agricultural purposes; Used for sampling or analysis; • That constitutes or form an integral part of, the packaging in which goods are sealed prior to sale in the local market or for export; or That it is a transparent resealable bag

-7.5 WASTE DISPOSAL MONITORING
+7.5.
+WASTE DISPOSAL MONITORING

-Certificates providing the safe disposal of waste from a permitted waste disposal site must be provided to the Manager upon request.
+Certificates providing the safe disposal of waste from a permitted waste disposal site must be provided to the Project Manager upon request.

-8 SPILL MANAGEMENT PLAN
+8. SPILL MANAGEMENT PLAN